-For most, you don’t have to be stuck inside your house, the weight of the world on you, to be slightly confused by the mythos behind absinthe.
+The mythos behind absinthe can be confusing.
 Does it make you hallucinate?
 Does it actually make you go crazy?
 Wait, isn’t it illegal?
 Well, the short answer if you think any of the above are true is that you are wrong.
 Sorry, but you are.
 That’s just the way to cookie crumbles (or in this case that’s the way the sugar cube melts).

 While the absinthes below all share some commonalities (like containing the typical absinthe botanicals — wormwood, fennel, and star anise), each takes a slightly different interpretation of the drink.
 From the base spirit, to the other herbs added, to the amount of time those herbs are cooked, each is a little different in its approach.

 Never tried a white absinthe (absinthe blanche)?
 Great, we’ve got one for you.
 Didn’t know that St. George Spirits produced the first legal absinthe in the United States after the ban was lifted?
 Now seems like a great time to check out a piece of American spirits history.